zillow/milhoja/README.md

 If you're on Mac OS X or Windows please follow the [installation guides](https://www.pygit2.org/install.html#) in the `pygit2` documentation as well as `battenberg` relies on `libgit2` which needs to be installed first. **Please install `libgit2 >= 1.0`.**

+If you use SSH to connect to `git`, please also install OpenSSL **prior to installing `libgit2`!!** Most like you can do this via `brew install openssl` if you are on Mac OS X.

 ## Prerequistes

 It is assumed that your cookiecutter template contains a `.cookiecutter.json` file at the root directory, or you can override its location by